apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This setting is not reloadable, since it is must be applied when :program:`traffic_manager` initializes.

+.. ts:cv:: CONFIG proxy.config.track_config_files INT 1

+   Enables (``1``) or disables (``0``) tracking configuration file updates.
+   This setting is enabled by default.
+Disabling this setting disables the config status of traffic_ctl.

+   This setting is not reloadable, since it is must be applied when :program:`traffic_manager` initializes.

 .. ts:cv:: CONFIG proxy.node.config.manager_exponential_sleep_ceiling INT 60

    In case of :program:`traffic_manager` is unable to start :program:`traffic_server`,